New Orleans (CNN) — You'll definitely be called "baby" and "sweetie" in New Orleans. And chances are, you'll love it.

 "Drinks, oh my God, you gotta have a favorite bar, have a favorite cocktail.
 Mine's an old-fashioned.
 I want it at about six o'clock.
-I'm saying, 'where is it?' if it hasn't come by that time," she said.
+I'm saying, 'where is it?' if it hasn't come by that time," Brennan said.

 But in the spring, when crawfish are typically in season, a more casual experience is in order.

 "You get a big table out in your backyard, or if it's cold, inside the kitchen, and you put the newspaper all over the table.
-Then you take the crawfish as they're boiled, strain them, and put them in piles on the table," Brennan said.
+Then you take the crawfish as they're boiled, strain them, and put them in piles on the table," she said.

 "You can sit there and eat crawfish for hours and have a great conversation."

 Ball, of Tank and the Bangas, suggests getting out onto the water with the locals.